Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 If one of these features has an `x` value > 6.5, it is anticipated to have a `y` value of 0.697,
 since this `y` value is the **average** of all training points in that region.
 If `x` is less than 6.5, it is anticipated to have a `y` value of -0.008,
-because this is the average of the target values in that left-side region.
+because this is the average of the target values in that region.

 In short, regression trees split the input space using feature values,
 and **predict the average target value** in each resulting region.